-Germany is beautiful with rich culture, widespread history, famous tourist destinations, and a highly tech-savvy country.
-Located in Central and Western Europe, this country might seem to look like a very costly place, but the cost of living here is quite reasonable.
+Germany is beautiful, with rich culture, widespread history, famous tourist destinations, and a highly tech-savvy country.
+Located in Central and Western Europe, this country might seem very costly, but the cost of living here is quite reasonable.

-If you choose to apply smarter spending patterns and utilize the public facilities and student facilities in the best way possible, you will have no difficulty in managing your finances.
-The lifestyle in Germany may differ from where you live - since big cities are costly in comparison to small cities or towns.
+If you apply brighter spending patterns and utilize the public and student facilities best, you will have no difficulty managing your finances.
+The lifestyle in Germany may differ from where you live - since big cities are costly compared to small cities or towns.

-In relation to tuition fees in Germany, most of the universities offer higher education at no cost or incur low-budget tuition fees.
-The only educational expense an international student would have to incur is the yearly administrative fees, which helps to stabilize your budget and reduce your financial costs to a certain extent.
+Regarding tuition fees in Germany, most universities offer higher education at no cost or incur low-budget tuition fees.
+The only educational expense an international student would incur is the yearly administrative fees, which help stabilize your budget and reduce your financial costs to a certain extent.

-To add the cherry on top, international students generally manage to cover up the living expenses in Germany by the money they earn through the part-time job during their study period.
+To add the cherry on top, international students generally manage to cover their living expenses in Germany with the money they earn through a part-time job during their study period.

 As finding a suitable place to live is the foremost concern of a student, let’s focus on German accommodation facilities in detail.

-Living in student hostels, dorms, and sharing a flat are other alternatives to help decrease one’s living expenses.
-Along with rent, utility and rubbish disposal bills are also some miscellaneous expenses you have to potentially take into consideration.
-On average, the electricity bill in Germany is comparatively higher than other utilities, hence it may cost you more than 200 euros a month.
+Living in student hostels and dorms and sharing a flat are other alternatives to help decrease one’s living expenses.
+Along with rent, utility and rubbish disposal, bills are also some miscellaneous expenses you have to consider potentially.
+On average, the electricity bill in Germany is comparatively higher than other utilities.
+Hence it may cost you more than 200 euros a month.

-It might take some time to hunt down a suitable place to live in that meets all your requirements and fits within your budget, but will surely help you reduce expenses in accommodation.
+It might take some time to find a suitable place to live that meets all your requirements and fits your budget, but it will surely help you reduce expenses in accommodation.

-As a student, instead of eating out on a frequent basis, cooking on your own helps decrease food expenses.
-An average breakfast meal inclusive of milk, bread, meat is rather budget-friendly than a meal at an average restaurant which may cost you around €23.
+As a student, instead of eating out frequently, cooking on your own helps decrease food expenses.
+An average breakfast meal, including milk, bread, and meat, is rather budget-friendly than a meal at an average restaurant which may cost around €23.

-Learning to cook basic food items will save you tons of euros on a long term basis and also in controlling your food expenses which in return, helps you save up for a good meal in an average restaurant.
+Learning to cook essential food items will save you tons of euros on a long-term basis and also in controlling your food expenses which, in return, helps you save up for a good meal in an average restaurant.
 Universities also provide good food services at low cost in their cafeteria, where a card system is used for students.

-An average meal costs around 5 euros and the same card can be re-charged on a regular basis.
+An average meal costs around 5 euros, and the same card can be re-charged regularly.

-Going back and forth from your flat to university, travelling to places, meeting your friends and buying your groceries can be a tough task.
-Therefore, choosing the best option for your commute - can save you from spending more.
-As a student, public transportation in Germany is the cheapest and most reliable option to choose from.
-On a local public transport, a one-way ticket costs you €2 on average.
+Going back and forth from your flat to university, travelling to places, meeting your friends and buying groceries can be challenging.
+Therefore, choosing the best commute option can save you from spending more.
+As a student, public transportation in Germany is the cheapest and most reliable option.
+On average, a one-way ticket costs you €2 on local public transport.

 Health insurance in Germany is compulsory from the day of your arrival, and you can opt for a health insurance plan.
-You can choose from provided two insurance plans (private insurance plan and public insurance plan) and according to the premium you can pay and look after your health needs.
+You can choose from two provided insurance plans (private and public), and according to the premium, you can pay and look after your health needs.

-This includes all the extra expenses you incur after all your basic expenses are met.
-If you want to roam around Germany for shopping, it might bring some changes within your budget for other expenses as well because the clothing brands are of high quality and pricey.
+This includes all the extra expenses you incur after all your essential expenses are met.
+If you want to roam around Germany for shopping, it might bring changes within your budget for other expenses because the clothing brands are high quality and pricey.

-You’ll get an opportunity to experience various festivals and carnivals here since these will be a good escape for students from their hectic study life.
-In order to participate in such festivals and travel within the country, make sure to keep some money aside from your budget.
+You’ll experience various festivals and carnivals here since these will be a good escape for students from their hectic study life.
+To participate in such festivals and travel within the country, keep some money aside from your budget.

-Overall, Germany is not an expensive country if you spend money wisely, not even for a student to live and sustain.
+Overall, Germany is not expensive if you spend money wisely, not even for a student to live and sustain.